Segun104/calculator/README.md

 This project is made by Adeniyi Daniel
-I make use of HTML, CSS AND JAVASCRIPT Technoology to achieve this project.
+I make use of HTML, CSS AND JAVASCRIPT Technology to achieve this project.
 You're free to download and give a credit